tuananh/hyper-mcp/examples/plugins/qdrant/README.md

 # qdrant

-A plugin that provides RAG (Retrieval Augmented Generation) capabilities using Qdrant vector database and FastEmbed for embeddings.
+A plugin that provides vector similarity search capabilities using Qdrant vector database.

 ## What it does

 This plugin provides three main functionalities:
-1. Generate embeddings for text using FastEmbed
+1. Create collections with configurable vector dimensions
-2. Store documents with their embeddings in Qdrant
+2. Store documents with their vector embeddings in Qdrant
-3. Search for similar documents using either text queries or vector embeddings
+3. Search for similar documents using vector embeddings

 ## Configuration